juhasev/sample-ninja-help/project-dashboard.md

   - Over 1.001-3%= Dark Orange
   - 1% or less = Green

+> If you project exceed 7% complaint rate then **Sample Ninja** will automatically stops ending sample to your project.
+This will generate both a project error and notification sent to the project managers.

 - **Complaints** shows the number of complain emails sent to the SampleNinja email server with regards to this project.
-This is colour coded for instant recognition:
+This is color coded for instant recognition:
   - **Over 10 complaints**  Red
   - **Under 1-10% complaints** Dark Orange
   - **No complaints** Green

-> If your project exceeds 1% complaint rate then **Sample Ninja** will automatically shut your project down.
+> If your project exceeds 1% complaint rate then **Sample Ninja** will automatically stop sending sample to your project.
 Complaints are generated when the recipient flags your email as **SPAM**.
 This can happen if the recipient doesn't remember signing up or otherwise does recognize your invitation.
+This will generate both a project error and notification sent to the project managers.

 ### Redemption Points allocations for Panellists
 - **Total Revenue** Total redemption points allocated thus far for this project in the platform.